Date of Award:

 Health and Human Movement

 DuBois, Megan Leatham, "Parental Attitudes and Perceptions Related to Their Children's Physical Activity and Eating Patterns" (2010).
 All Graduate Theses and Dissertations.
-Paper 839.
+839.